FusionAuth/fusionauth-site/site/_posts/2021-02-04-single-sign-on.md

 //...
 ```

-At the start of the file is configuration values, library `require` statements and constants.
+This section contains configuration values, library `require` statements and constants.

 You'll need to change this section a bit.
 Update both the `clientId` and `clientSecret` variables with what you recorded above when configuring the Pied Piper application.
 Make sure that the second argument to the `client` constructor matches your FusionAuth installation, typically `\http://localhost:9011`.
-If you are using a different host for FusionAuth, also change the `loginUrl` and `loginUrl` values.
+If you are using a different host for FusionAuth, also change the `loginUrl` and `logoutUrl` values to match.

 The first argument to the `client` constructor is `noapikeyneeded` because the client interactions performed do not require an API key.
-However, if you build on this applications to make them do something useful, such as updating user data or adding consents, change that value to a [real API key](/docs/v1/tech/apis/authentication/#manage-api-keys).
+However, if you build more functionality in this application, such as updating user data or adding consents, change that value to a [real API key](/docs/v1/tech/apis/authentication/#manage-api-keys).

 Next up, the home page route.
 This is the page that will show the user's data.